What We Do

 • We were the first to show that air hunger adapts to prolonged changes in PCO2 over the course of 2-3 days.
 (Bloch-Salisbury et al 1996)

-• We published the first report showing which areas of the cerebral cortex are engaged in the perception of dyspnea (air hunger).
+• We, together with our sister lab in London, published the first report showing which areas of the cerebral cortex are engaged in the perception of dyspnea (air hunger).
 (Banzett et al 2000Evans et al 2002)

 • We were the first to show that pulmonary stretch receptor information lung volume is perceived, and that subjects can even detect when a single lung lobe is inflated (via bronchoscope), and can detect on which side the inflation occurs. ( Banzett et al 1987Banzett et al 1997)

-• We have developed a unified measurement instrument to assess the multiple dimensions of dyspnea.
-(Banzett et al 2008Lansing et al 2009Meek et al 2012Parshall et al 2012)
+• Based on this theoretical framework, and ‘plagiarism’ of various pain measurement instruments, we developed a unified measurement instrument to assess the multiple dimensions of dyspnea, the MULTIDIMENSIONAL DYSPNEA PROFILE (MDP).
+(Banzett et al 2008Meek et al 2012Parshall et al 2012, Banzett et al 2015, Banzett&Moosavi 2017Stevens et al 2019).

 Publications